PurpleHP/DSA210-Project/README.md

 # DSA210-Project: Step-Count Analysis

 ## Motivation
-As a Junior CS student I don't know what grass looks like.
-So in this project I'm aiming to understand my behaviours.
+As a Junior CS student I started to forget what grass looked like.
-This project is an attempt to change that.
+So this project is an attempt to change that.
 By analyzing my step count data, I aim to understand my behavior and identify patterns in my physical activity.

 Some key questions I want to explore include:
 - What motivates me to walk more?
-- Which days am I more active?
+- Which days / seasons am I more active?
 - Is school the main driver of my activity levels?
 - How do my step counts differ between weekdays and weekends?

-Through this analysis, I hope to gain insights into my lifestyle
+Through this analysis, I hope to gain insights into my lifestyle more.

 ## Data Source
 The dataset consists of step count records collected from my Huawei device (from Huawei Health App between 07/08/2019 to 15/11/2024).
 The data was obtained through Huawei’s official data request service, where I manually requested a copy of my personal data.
 Huawei provided the data in a large zip file containing minute-by-minute step count logs.
 I processed and combined this data into a daily step count dataset for easier analysis.